MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-behavior.md

 :::image type="content" source="media/previous-behavior.svg" alt-text="Previous upstream sources behavior":::

-Upstream behavior is a feature that enables developers to choose if they want to consume externally-sourced package versions.
+Upstream behavior is a feature that enables developers to choose if they want to consume externally sourced package versions.
 Upstream behavior dictates which packages will be made available from the public registries for individual packages.

 When the upstream behavior is enabled, when a package is published to your Azure Artifacts feed, any version from the public registry will be blocked and not made available for download.